sulfuror/rescript-sh/README.md

 you set scheduled jobs but you forgot and tried to make a `prune`.
 If the scheduled job is not finished it will display a message telling you that `rescript` is already running so you'll have to wait until `rescript` finish to do what you want to do.
-This way you interrupt a process preventing possible problems with your repository.
+This way `rescript` prevents possible problems with your repository.

 `logs` directory is used to save `rescript` logs.